heistp/l4s-tests/README.tpl.md

 significantly reduced utilization for L4S Prague flows in DualPI2, when Skype is in either the L queue, or the C queue.

-*Figure 6* below is uses data from the subsections that follow.
+*Figure 6* below uses data from the subsections that follow.
 Goodput is measured using relative TCP sequence number differences over time.
 The theoretical maximum goodput with Skype is the goodput without competition, minus 1.79 Mbps for Skype.

 ![CCA Goodput with Skype Video as Competition](results/skype/tput/skype_cca_goodput_barchart.svg)